South Hobart TAS Region

 What are your personal goals in taekwondo?

-My personal goals in Taekwondo are: to enjoy training, achieve Chief Instructor one day and to inspire and motivate as many students to reach their goals along the way.
-Eventually I would like manage a full time centre.
+My personal goals in Taekwondo are: to enjoy training, achieve Chief Instructor one day and to inspire and motivate as many students to reach their goals and be confident in themselves along the way.
+Eventually I would like to own a Dojang.

 Has Taekwondo benefited home life?
 If so, in what way?

 Absolutely!
 It’s helping me keep up with my kids and stay active.
-Being active really helps with my mental health.
+My family also train with me so I really enjoy being the boss for once!
+HA!
+Being active really helps with my mental health too.

 Your favourite saying and what this means?